plotly/dash-alternative-viz/README.md

 Having trouble choosing which graphing library to use?
 Of course, we’re biased but we think that the Plotly library has you covered on most bases.
 It’s in active development, here are some new features ICYMI:
-- Easy grammer-of-graphics-inspired Pandas plotting in [Plotly Express](https://medium.com/@plotlygraphs/introducing-plotly-express-808df010143d)
+- Easy grammar-of-graphics-inspired Pandas plotting in [Plotly Express](https://medium.com/@plotlygraphs/introducing-plotly-express-808df010143d)
 - Fast static image export with [`plotly.io`](https://medium.com/@plotlygraphs/plotly-py-end-of-summer-updates-5422c98b9058)
 - Jupyter Widget support with [`FigureWidget`](https://medium.com/@plotlygraphs/introducing-plotly-py-3-0-0-7bb1333f69c6)
 - [JupyterLab support](https://github.com/plotly/jupyterlab-dash)